artifacts/AFCache/README.markdown

 ## History

-* Started with master on github after AFCache was already included in some apps.
+* Started with master on github after AFCache was already used in some apps.
 * Branched to "bip" for two large projects (iOS and OSX) where AFCache was tested quite thorough and gained a lot of it's maturity (e.g. caching on disk, packaging, authentication).
 * Added "engine room" for logging (OPTIONAL) in branch bip: https://github.com/bkrpub/EngineRoom